whitehathunter11/bicep-lz-vending/docs/wiki/Upgrades.md

 If you are upgrading to a new `MINOR` or `PATCH` release, you will not see any breaking changes.

 For a new `MAJOR` release, you will see breaking changes.
-We will publish guidance in the [release notes](https://github.com/Azure/bicep-lz-vending/releases) on GitHub.
+We will publish guidance in the [Bicep public registry](https://aka.ms/lz-vending/bicep) on GitHub.